cran-task-views/MetaAnalysis/MetaAnalysis.md

     using a heatplot style and also displays SUCRA.
 -   `r pkg("nmarank")` evaluates hierarchies of evidence in network meta-analysis
+-   `r pkg("rnmamod")` uses a Bayesian approach to perform NMA while addressing (aggregate) missing participant outcome data.

 #### Genetics

-There are a number of packages specialising in genetic data:
+There are a number of packages specialising in genetic data and see also `r view("Genetics")`:
 `r pkg("catmap")` combines case-control and family study data, graphical facilities are provided, `r pkg("CPBayes")` uses a Bayesian approach to study cross-phenotype genetic associations,